 Option Strengths Weaknesses Evaluation Open a new free school Could bring in a new to the borough (or existing) high standards Trust to run the school.
-Could bring in a Trust that chooses to focus on its own interest, without taking account of the interests of education across the wider area.
-This would create a risk of an oversupply of places, which in turn could be to the detriment of All additional places would be available to meet needs generated by Could lead to an oversupply of places (which would be detrimental to other local schools). the new community.
+Could bring in a Trust that chooses to work against the interests of education across the wider area.
+This would create a risk of an oversupply of places, which in turn could be to the detriment of education provision locally.
+All additional places would be available to meet needs generated by Could lead to an oversupply of places (which would be detrimental to other local schools). the new community.
 Would be compliant with education law and DfE expectations.
-There is no guarantee that there will be a number of high quality proposals for the council to evaluate. education provision locally.
+There is no guarantee that there will be a number of high quality proposals for the council to evaluate.
 An unknown future opening date might not be attractive to all Trusts.
 It would though be compliant with law and national policy.
 Having a new building on site would inevitably generate a pressure to open it, even if the numbers of children requiring a local school places does not justify it, possibly to the detriment of education across the area.
-If the school could not open in 2021, the Arborfield Green residents would be expected to drive to other local schools, increasing congestion and adding to the borough's carbon footprint.
 Does not offer an opportunity to address issues related to the current schools.

-Option Strengths Weaknesses Evaluation Expand Farley Hill Primary A known, popular, Ofsted Good school.
+Expand Farley Hill Primary School onto the site A known, popular, Ofsted Good school.
 This proposal could not be agreed if Farley Hill had a poor Ofsted inspection result in future.
-This proposal has a number of School onto the site Confidence that a high quality provider would run the school.
-Re-opening the Farley Hill site at a later date would be unpopular with parents. significant advantages over an entirely new school: (Farley Hill would formally retain both sites, but in practise would relocate Flexibility concerning the timing of the additional places (the number of offered places would depend on the level of demand locally - so the school would only open a second Only one additional form of entry (30 places per year) would be available at short notice.
-Further expansion could be achieved by the reopening of the current Farley Hill site (which might not be popular, but could be done at short notice) or building a new third form of entry extension to the new Arborfield premises.
-It solves the problem associated with early provision of new capacity. to the new site.
-At the point at which the original Farley form of entry if this would not lead to unsupportable levels of over supply of places at the Coombes school).
-It ensures the new community has access on foot to a primary school.
-Hill Primary capacity is required, the Council would have the choice of building the third form of entry on the current site or re-opening the retained site.
-Addresses known problems with the current Farley Hill Primary School premises (undersized classrooms).
-It solves the problem of poor Addresses home to school traffic congestion issues in Farley Hill and has environmental benefits. accommodation at Farley Hill Primary School.
-Increases the number of children who could walk to school compared to the existing situation.
-It solves school run traffic congestion in Farley Hill.
-Gives most current Farley Hill Primary families the option of attending a school within walking distance of home.
-It is compliant with school organisation law.
+This proposal has a number of Confidence that a high quality provider would run the school.
+Re-opening the Farley Hill site at a later date would be unpopular with parents. significant advantages over an (Farley Hill would formally retain both sites, but in practise Flexibility concerning the timing of the additional places (the number of offered places would depend on the level of demand locally - so the Only one additional form of entry (30 places per year) would be available at short notice.
+Further expansion could be achieved by the reopening of the current Farley Hill site (which might not be entirely new school: It solves the problem associated